om-kb/cryptonite_taskphase_om/Hello_Hackers.md

-# Module 1: Hello Hacker
+# Module 1: Hello Hackers

 ## Challenge-1:Introduction to commands
 simply opened the terminal and entered in the command 'hello' for the flag